ste616/atca-training/src/apps/nvis/README.md

-C         | Computed System Temperature: the system temperature of each antenna, as computed using the options currently supplied by this client d         | Delay: the delay error as determined by examining the phases as a function of frequency D         | Wind Direction: the direction the wind is coming from G         | GTP: the gated total power measured online h         | Hour angle, which is LST - source RA
+C         | Computed System Temperature: the system temperature of each antenna, as computed using the options currently supplied by this client d         | Delay: the delay error as determined by examining the phases as a function of frequency D         | Wind Direction: the direction the wind is coming from g         | Computed GTP: the gated total power, as computed using the options currently supplied by this client G         | GTP: the gated total power measured online h         | Hour angle, which is LST - source RA
-H         | Humidity: as reported by the site weather station L         | Local Sidereal Time, in hours n         | The amplitude of the noise diode in Jy: this is measured per antenna N         | SDO: the synchronously-demodulated output measured online p         | Phase: the average phase on each baseline per cycle P         | Pressure: as reported by the site weather station R         | Rain Gauge: as reported by the site weather station
+H         | Humidity: as reported by the site weather station L         | Local Sidereal Time, in hours n         | The amplitude of the noise diode in Jy: this is measured per antenna o         | Computed SDO: the synchronously-demodulated output, as computed using the options currently supplied by this client
+O         | SDO: the synchronously-demodulated output measured online p         | Phase: the average phase on each baseline per cycle P         | Pressure: as reported by the site weather station R         | Rain Gauge: as reported by the site weather station